-MOCKINGBIRD FAMILY™ unites 6 to 10 foster and/or kinship carer homes called Satellite Families in a local community called a Constellation, supported by an experiences carer who takes on the role of Hub Home Provider.
+MOCKINGBIRD FAMILY™ unites 6 to 10 foster and/or kinship carer homes called Satellite Families in a local community called a Constellation, supported by an experienced carer who takes on the role of Hub Home Provider.

-The Hub Home Provider does two things:
+The Hub Home Provider:

 This supportive community provides children with a more positive experience of care.